 Over the last 25 years, communicating via text messages has increased dramatically in all corners of the world.
 Over 18 billion text messages are sent each day globally!
 With this amount of text messaging happening every single day, there often comes the need to save SMS conversations so that one can email text messages to business partners, friends, or family members.
 For most people, figuring out how to transfer one's text messages to computer so that you can then send the messages via email is not an easy task.

 How to send text messages via email - Quick steps

 Follow these specific steps to sent text messages via email

 Back up your iPhone on your computer.

 Pick a contact that has text messages you want to send via email.

-Select "Export" to save the text messages to computer.
+Choose Export to save the text messages to your computer.

 Open your email and attach the PDF of your text messages.

-Why would someone want to email copies of text messages?
+Why would someone need to email text messages?